The Corsair K63 is a gamer’s dream come true – it’s sleek, sturdy, affordable and doesn’t occupy too much precious real estate

 |Compact keyboard, can be easily stored in a small backpack||The lack of NUMPAD keys might bother some people|

 Compared to other keyboards of similar size, the Corsair K63 feels comfortable even after long gaming sessions.
 Being a mechanical keyboard, the buttons are tall, which helps maintain the wrist in a natural position.
-There’s one tiny quirk I’d like to mention – the extremely sharp edge of the keyboard.
-I can’t tell if this was an accidental design flaw or it was accidental.
-But, judging by the fact that the edge is far enough from where the hands stands as to not cause injuries, I’d be hard pressed to believe it’s accidental.
+There’s one tiny quirk I’d like to mention – the extremely sharp edges of the keyboard.
+Unfortunately, even after extensive testing, I can’t tell if this was an accidental design flaw or intentional.
+But, judging by the fact that the edge is far enough from where the hands stand as to not cause injuries, I’d be hard-pressed to believe it’s accidental.
 All in all, I would call this a very comfortable keyboard.

 Its sturdiness and firmness is especially useful in micromanagement-heavy games – Starcraft 2, World of Warcraft or Company of Heroes 2, if anybody plays that game anymore -, where you’ll find yourself punching multiple keys in quick succession.
 While a cheaper and lighter keyboard would end up at the edge of the desk three minutes into a Rainbow Six: Siege match, the Corsair K63 stays firmly in place.

 The K63 has no dedicated macro keys or even a Function Key, but it does come with four media keys in the top-left part of the keyboard – stop, backward, forward, play/pause), a Windows key lock button, three dedicated audio buttons in the top-right corner (mute, volume down, volume up).